 - Upload a screenshot with a simple question about functionality or design.

 - Each user gets five seconds to look at the page before answering the question.

 Paid plans start at $20 per month.
 However, entrepreneurs who are budget-conscious can earn free answers by completing tests for others.

-This UX testing tool will prompt the visitor on the website to answer a few targeted questions in real-time.
-It helps administrators to edit their site for flawless user experience.
+This UX testing tool will prompt the visitor on the website to answer a few targeted questions in real time.
+It helps administrators to edit their sites for a flawless user experience.
 There are numerous features available, such as –

 - Skip logic – this analyzes the response of a visitor before giving them a personalized follow-up question.

 - Exit surveys – to discover the reason why visitors on the site did not convert.

 - Integration with other tools like Salesforce.

 When compared to the other tools here, Qualaroo offers a free 14-day trial before introducing its basic package of $63 per month, which is relatively expensive.